iltar/blog-articles/published/decoupling-your-security-user.md

 One of the steps of implementing the security features of your application, involves creating an object to contain your user information such as your username, email, password and user id.
-If you have followed the Symfony docs, you will most like have ended up with a `User` entity implementing the `Symfony\Component\Security\Core\User\UserInterface`.
+If you have followed the Symfony docs, you will most likely have ended up with a `User` entity implementing the `Symfony\Component\Security\Core\User\UserInterface`.
 I would like to show you an alternative- decoupled- approach which will prevent several issues within a Symfony application.